tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 * [describing_america.ipynb](Activities/02-Stu_Describing_America/Solved/describing_america.ipynb)

-Open the solved notebook and go over each section of the activity and each code block in turn.
+Open the solved notebook and go over each section of the activity and code block in turn.

 * In the first part of this activity, we use the functions provided by the `inaugural` module to retrieve the document IDs and the text of each inaugural address from the inaugural address corpus.